wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_getTransactionCount.md

 ---
-title: ftm:eth_getTransactionCount \[POST\]
+title: ftm:eth_getTransactionCount - Fantom
-description: Returns the number of transactions sent from a specified address.
-Usethe pending tag to get the next account nonce not used by any pendingtransactions.
+description: Example code for the ftm:eth_getTransactionCount json-rpc method. Сomplete guide on how to use ftm:eth_getTransactionCount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters